QianChang-page/QianChang-page.github.io/_pages/about.md

   - /about.html
 ---

-I am a postgraduate student at Central China Normal University (CCNU) and pursuing my master's under the supervision of Associate Professor Xia Li.
+I am a postgraduate student at Central China Normal University (CCNU) and am pursuing my master's under the supervision of Associate Professor Xia Li.
 Prior to this, I completed the bachelor's program in Management Science and Engineering at Anhui University of Finance and Economics (AUFE) as an outstanding graduate.
 After that, I was recommended to pursue my master’s degree at CCNU with the 1st overall grade in my major.

 Research Interests
 ======